UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 The vast majority of predictive models in statistics and machine learning have *parameters*.
 A *parameter* is a number you have to pick in advance that determines some aspect of how the model behaves.
-For example, in the $K$-nearest neighbors classification algorithm, $K$ is a parameter that we have to pick that determines how many neighbors participate in the class vote.
+For example, in the K-nearest neighbors classification algorithm, $K$ is a parameter that we have to pick that determines how many neighbors participate in the class vote.
 By picking different values of $K$, we create different classifiers